-As an author, keep in mind that readers of your paper rely on you to communicate your research findings fully and accurately.
-Ensure they see the full picture by avoiding fabrication, falsification, and image manipulation during your research and when you are writing or revising your paper.
+Readers of your paper rely on you to communicate your research findings fully and report your data accurately.
+Ensure you are showing the full picture by avoiding fabrication, falsification, and image manipulation during your research and when you are writing or revising your paper.

 ¹The Office of Research Integrity, U.S. Department of Health and Human Services